Study Guides

 Does the shelf-mark have 'Pam' at the beginning?
 It may be located in the Pamphlet Section.

-Please don't hesitate to contact the Librarian if you would like the Library to acquire a text.
-Recommendations may be placed through a form on the college website or by email.
+Please don't hesitate to fill out a purchase request form if you would like the Library to acquire a text.

 We try to satisfy requests from all members.
-However, texts which cover rarely-studied subjects are not prioritised for purchase (see selection criteria below).
-In some cases, requests may be more appropriately directed to major research, faculty or departmental libraries.
+However, texts which cover rarely-studied subjects are not prioritised for purchase.
+In some cases, requests may be more appropriately directed to one of the University's research libraries (see the Bodleian Libraries and other libraries in Oxford).

-The College Library aims to provide key texts for courses taken by substantial numbers of members.
-Emphasis is placed on the study of contemporary Europe, including Russia and the former Soviet Union, Africa, China, and South Asia.
+We aim to provide important texts for courses taken by a large number of members.
+Focus is placed on contemporary Europe, including Russia and the former Soviet Union, China and South Asia.
 Collections on the following are especially strong:

 We generally don't purchase texts which relate to subject areas covered by other libraries onsite.
-Please see our acquisitions policy for more details.
+Please see our collection management policy for more details.